1linden/NBA_Akinator/README.md

 ```

 ## How the Guessing Engine Works

-1. Start with all players as candidates
+1. Start with all players as candidates.

-2. Ask questions that best split the remaining players
+2. Ask questions that best split the remaining players.

-3. Remove players inconsistent with answers
+3. Remove players that are inconsistent with the user's answers.

-4. Repeat until:
+4. Repeat the process until:

-  * one player remains
+   - Only one player remains, **or**
-  * or no remaining question can split players further
+   - No remaining question can further split the remaining players.

-If the engine cannot narrow the players further, it makes a random guess among the remaining candidates.
+If the engine cannot narrow the players any further, it makes a **random guess** from the remaining candidates.

 ## Technologies Used
 - Python